|

 collection of Predefined SQL Pass-Through Queries connecting MS Access

-the MS Access part of this tool with Evisions' Argos, a
+Access part of this tool with Evisions' Argos, a

 web based Ad hoc reporting tool.
 BannerAccess will continue to be